tskj/typescript-json-decoder/README.md

 ## Custom decoders

 All the decoders we have defined so far are in a way custom decoders and can be combined freely, however I encourage people to create arbitrary parsing functions which transform and validate data.
-Simply create a function which tries to build the datastructure you want and throw an error message if you are unable to signify failure.
+Simply create a function which tries to build the data structure you want and throw an error message if you are unable to signify failure.
 Decoders can be reused and combined however you want, and composition of decoders is simply function composition.

 Here are some decoders I wrote mostly for fun.